AP sources: MLB opening options include 3 regional divisions - WHIZ News

 MLB also has looked at configurations for all-Arizona, Arizona-and-Florida and Arizona-plus-Texas-plus Florida, the people said.
 The latest plan was first reported by USA Today.

-MLB also has looked into starting the season in Arizona, Texas and Florida, playing in empty ballparks.
-Teams could switch later to their regular-season stadiums if the health situation allows.
-And if conditions improve later in the year, they possibly could start playing before fans with only a percentage of seats sold.
+Another variation would have teams start in Arizona, Texas and Florida, playing in empty ballparks, and then if the health situation allows, switch later to their regular-season sites.
+If conditions improve later in the year, they possibly could start playing before fans with only a percentage of seats sold.

 Opening day had been scheduled for March 26, but the new coronavirus caused MLB to delay the start to mid-May at the earliest.